Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.BlobAccessType.md

 ## SYNOPSIS

-Storage Accounts use containers configured with an access type other than Private.
+Use containers configured with a private access type that requires authorization.

 ## DESCRIPTION